 In line with the study by Straub et al. (2011) on the dynamics of gene expression in M. aeruginosa PCC 7806, we found, as expected, that the day/night cycle is an important factor driving variations in global gene expression in PCC 7806.
 Cyanobacteria have a highly defined circadian clock, and this day/night gene expression pattern has been demonstrated in several strains (Pattanayak & Rust, 2014; Stöckel et al., 2008; Zinser et al., 2009).
 Straub et al. (2011) showed that the metabolism of M. aeruginosa undergoes compartmentalization between the light and dark periods.
 Specifically, during the light period, processes including carbon uptake, photosynthesis, and the reductive pentose phosphate pathway result in glycogen synthesis.
-Conversely, during the dark period, glycogen degradation, the oxidative pentose phosphate pathway, the TCA branched pathway, and ammonium uptake promote amino acid biosynthesis.
+Conversely, during the dark period, glycogen degradation, the oxidative pentose phosphate pathway, the tricarboxylic acid (TCA) branched pathway, and ammonium uptake promote amino acid biosynthesis.
 Furthermore, the biosynthesis of secondary metabolites, such as microcystins, aeruginosin, and cyanopeptolin, predominantly occurs during the light period.

 A clear day-night expression pattern was also observed for the ccyA gene: the expression was significantly higher than the average genome expression from the middle (2 am, t7_N) to the end of the night (7 am, t8_N).
 In all other time points of the 24-h cycle, the expression level of this gene did not statistically differ from the average expression of all genes.
 The gene is therefore overtranscribed during the second half of the night.
 While mRNA abundance provides valuable information about gene expression, it does not always directly correlate with the protein levels in the cell (Ingolia et al., 2009; Riba et al., 2019; Schwanhäusser et al., 2011).
 Several factors, including translation, initiation and elongation rate (Riba et al., 2019), post-translational modifications, protein stability, and degradation rates (Christiano et al., 2014; Gancedo et al., 1982) may impact the relationship between mRNA abundance and protein content.
 As such, it is difficult to infer the abundance of calcyanin at a given time from the transcript expression level only.
 However, one can speculate that the protein may be more produced during the second part of the night, and remain at an optimal abundance during the day when it may most function.
 In the future, direct measurements of the protein abundance should be performed using proteomics in order to quantify the calcyanin content in cells.
+Last, Straub et al. (2011) mentioned that the metabolism of M. aeruginosa is compartmentalized between the light and the dark period.
+For example, during the latter, amino acid biosynthesis is promoted by glycogen degradation, the oxidative pentose phosphate pathway, the TCA branched pathway and ammonium uptake promote.
+This illustrates that seeing ccyA expression at its strongest at the end of the dark period is not particularly surprising energetically-wise.

 Interestingly, we showed that a Ca2+/H+ antiporter (cax gene) and two DUF-containing proteins were not only directly co-localized upstream and downstream of ccyA, on the same DNA brand but they were also co-expressed with ccyA.
 This suggests that those three genes could be part of a functioning unit of DNA that could be transcribed together into a single mRNA strand, i.e. an operon, and may play a concerted role in iACC formation.